Library Planning Program Start Time

-For decades we have been conditioned to check in early when flying or going to a train station.
-Airlines label documents with pre-check-in and departure times, and many times the check-in time is in larger print and the easiest time to find on the boarding pass.
+We have been conditioned to check in early when flying or going to a train station for decades.
+Airlines label documents with pre-check-in and departure times, and many times, the check-in time is in larger print and is the easiest time to find on the boarding pass.

 The family arrives at the program’s start but needs to check in before escorting the family through the door.
 Clinging to mom are the two kids who are encouraged to sit on the floor with the other kids.
 With all eyes focused on the new arrivals, the program comes to a slow halt until the new arrivals are settled into their seats.

 Like the airlines who advertise check-in time, so should library schedules.
 For example, You want your Summer reading programs to start promptly at 9:00 a.m.
 Then, promote the reading program.
 Check-in is at 8:45 a.m.
 The 8:45 a.m. time is when you want the parents to arrive, just like school teachers wish their class in their seats and ready at 9:00 a.m.
 The first bell is at 8:50, and the classes start at 9:00 a.m.

 Consider professional sports, starting at the top of the hour.
 A perfect example was the Chicago White Sox.
 White Sox weeknight home games will begin at 7:11 p.m. instead of the typical 7:05 p.m. first pitch as part of the deal.